cubesky/SocketChannel/README.md

 If you use fully management mode, SocketChannel library will automatically send and reply heartbeat packet every 2 minutes using command code 2.
 In Manually Mode, this feature will be disabled.

+## ChannelWrapper
+Use ChannelWrapper to transform unsupport NIO stream to NIO Channel.
+### SystemInChannel
+This channel transform `System.in` to an `Pipe.SourceChannel`, call `ChannelWrapper.SystemIn.getSystemInChannel()` to get Channel.
+Be careful, only one Channel will be create, even if you call this method many times!

 ## Dependency

 | Name  | Description                    | Package Name       |